Dre Campbell Farm

 Identification

-Mole pests are small mammals that spend their lives burrowing for food (spiders, earthworms, grubs, etc.) underground.
+Mole pests are small mammals that spend their lives burrowing underground for food (such as spiders, earthworms, and grubs).

-One sign that you may have moles in your yard or garden is the raised mounds of dirt that show up.
-These molehills may appear all over your yard as the creatures dig underground to find earthworms, grubs, and other insects.
+One sign that you may have moles in your yard or garden is raised mounds of dirt.
+These molehills may appear throughout your yard as the creatures dig underground in search of earthworms, grubs, and other insects.

 Additionally, damage can be seen from the displacement of the roots of small plants and seedlings in vegetable and flower beds.
 As they tunnel through, you may also notice patches of discolored or dead grass [1].